lino-framework/atelier/docs/usage.rst

 .. command:: per_project

+    Usage : per_project [options] CMD ...

-    Loop over all projects, executing the given shell command in the root directory of each project.
+    Loop over all projects, executing the given shell command CMD in the root directory of each project.

+    Special case: When CMD starts with the word ``git``, then skip all projects which don't have their :envvar:`revision_control_system`
+    set to ``'git'``.

     The projects are processed in the order defined in your :xfile:`~/.atelier/config.py` file.

-    The script has the following options:
+    Options:

     - ``--list`` or ``-l`` : print a list of all projects to stdout.
 Does not run any command.